-Either way, you don’t have to keep struggling alone in the dark.
-Let Averr Aglow be your light as we navigate the depths of rosacea.
+You don’t have to keep struggling alone in the dark.
+Let Averr Aglow help you navigate the depths of rosacea.

 - Cameron Diaz